schbz/GistsForWallpapers/README.md

 ## Contributing

-Anyone is welcome to contribute to this collection.
+Anyone is welcome to contribute to the collection, by sending a pull request to this repo or by adding comments directly on the gists.

 ### Requirements for contributions

-- The gists should be something that someone might want to add to their desktop wallpaper
+- The gists should be something that people might want to add to their desktop wallpaper
+- Text should be formatted to look good when pasted as-is
-- All content should be free of any potential copyright infringement issues.
+- Content should be free of any potential copyright infringement issues